KarenSaraiMoralesMontiel/KarenSaraiMoralesMontiel/README.md

 - ⚡ Fun fact: ...
 -->

-Data Analyst with hands-on experience in Python, SQL, and a passion for turning data into actionable insights.
-Skilled in developing data-driven solutions to address complex business challenges, Excited to contribute to open-source projects and continuously enhance my skills in the world of data science and analytics!
+Programmer with experience in Python, JavaScript, SQL, excited to keep going on the programming world!

 ## 🔭 I’m currently working on ...